sonyarianto/karatan/README.md

 # Karatan

-Karatan is a template/skeleton/boilerplate web framework implemented in Rust.
+Karatan is a template/skeleton/boilerplate web framework implemented in Rust (Actix Web).
 Initially to makes my life easy.
 It contains simple sample to start your own backend system.
 Is it performant?
 I am not sure since I am still learning Rust as well.

 ## Requirements